codedpro/FougeritePlugins/README.md

 ## Installation

-To install these plugins, follow the instructions provided in each plugin's respective folder.
+Just Put them In PyPlugins if they are python script or put them in Modules folder if they are C# scripts

 ## Usage

-Refer to the specific documentation for each plugin to understand how to use and configure them effectively.
+You Can see each Plugins commands to learn how to use them in source code

 ## Configuration